atomjump/atomjumpcom-content-only/messaging-user-guide.md

 There will likely be a cost from your provider (e.g. 16c per message), so please check the instructions from your provider.

 ## To Get App Notifications

+App Notifications, while possible, are not very noticeable on AtomJump Messaging.
+Generally, the people behind AtomJump prefer a quiet life, so you are best to treat your message notifications more like you treat email: you check for new messages when you want to check for them, not when everyone else wants you to check for them.
+In other words, you are in control of your space and you respect other people's general wish for silence from your phone.

 Go to the web address of the forum.
 Click ‘Settings’ and enter your email and password.

 <img src="http://atomjump.org/wp/wp-content/uploads/2017/01/settings.png">

 There are some links to ‘Get popup notifications’ for Android and iOS.
-Click and download the app to your Android or iPhone device.
+Click and open the app on your Android or iPhone device.
 If this is on a private server, you will need to copy the server address mentioned, also.

-Open the app (by, for example, tapping the app link within Settings once more, and then tapping ‘open the app’ within the app-store).
+Open the app.

 <img src="http://atomjump.org/wp/wp-content/uploads/2017/01/messaging-pair-3.jpg">